abovethewater/chaff/README.markdown

 Chaff is a derivative of [wheat][], the great blogging engine from [creationix][]

-This derivitive has been created due to both a lack of activity on the [wheat][] repo, and a desire to include further features, generic to the blogging platform.
+This derivitive has been created due to both a lack of activity on the [wheat][] repo, and a desire to include features that have not been included.

 ## How to Install